Amplitude Modulation, AM Tutorial Includes:

 Single sideband power measurement

 It is often necessary to define the output power of a single sideband transmitter or single sideband transmission.
-For example it is necessary to know the power of a transmitter sued for two way radio communication to enable its effectiveness to be judged for particular applications.
+For example it is necessary to know the power of a transmitter used for two way radio communication to enable its effectiveness to be judged for particular applications.

 Power measurement for an SSB signal is not as easy as it is for many other types of transmission because the actual output power is dependent upon the level of the modulating signal.
 To overcome this a measure known as the peak envelope power (PEP) is used.
 This takes the power of the RF envelope of the transmission and uses the peak level of the signal at any instant and it includes any components that may be present.
 Obviously this includes the sideband being used, but it also includes any residual carrier that may be transmitted.